-The overall result is that fewer and fewer people can tell the difference between good singing and bad, or what really makes the difference between the two.
-Singers themselves can often be complicit in this as well.
-Is it really acceptable to any of the members of our community that newly-minted Masters of Music in Voice don’t know or haven’t even bothered to listen to singers like Rosa Ponselle, Tetrazzini, Schipa, Pertile?
+The overall result is that fewer people can tell the difference between good singing and bad.
+Singers can often be complicit in this as well.
+Is it really acceptable to any of the members of our community that newly-minted Masters of Music in Voice don’t know or haven’t even bothered to deeply and analytically listen to singers like Rosa Ponselle, Tetrazzini, Schipa, Pertile?

-Worse yet, for a singer NOT to recognize the voice of Callas or Sutherland?
+Worse, for a singer NOT to recognize the voice of Callas or Sutherland?
 Inexcusable.
+Quelle horreur!

 - The ‘market’ doesn’t depend on healthy singing.
 Singers take opportunities for which they are not ready, singing roles that surpass their vocal abilities in the interest of ‘being seen’.
 Audiences are easily thrilled by vocalism that is achieved in less than a healthy way.

 - Markets value anything that sells, and can distract us from what is truly excellent in vocalism.